dao-xyz/peerbit/docs/modules/program/document-store/README.md

 [delete](./document-store.ts ':include :fragment=delete')

-## Role
+## Replication settings
-There are different kinds of roles you can participate with
+You can choose to replicate content or do nothing

 [roles](./roles.ts ':include :fragment=set-role')